 Another effective means of summer house insulation this winter is to make sure your windows are double-glazed (and ideally facing towards the south).
 If you have a more extensive roof overhang above the windows, it will let the low winter sun in, but shade them from the high summer sun.

 By doing so, this will keep your summer house cosy – protecting the building and yourself against the cold of winter.
 Moreover, this insulation will have the opposite effect in the summer, acting as a heat regulator to keep temperatures down on especially hot days.
 Green roofs are also a great alternative as they have excellent insulating properties.

 Things to Consider with Summer House Insulation – Wall Thickness

 Your chosen wall thickness will have a significant impact on the insulation value.

-Our experts recommend considering insulation if you have either 44mm or 70mm timber walls.
-This will surely guarantee a level of summer house insulation which ensures comfort throughout the winter — allowing for all year-round heat with low energy costs.
+Our experts recommend considering insulation even if you have 28 or 44mm timber walls.
+This will surely guarantee a level of summer house insulation that ensures comfort throughout the winter — allowing for year-round heat with low energy costs.